typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 If your action is not bundled with the library, you are in a hurry and contributing to the library now is not an option, you have two ways to proceed.

-### Typed wrapper
+### Typed binding

 !!! info "When to use this approach"
-    It lets you create an action wrapper in a similar manner that is provided by the built-in action wrappers in this library, i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside `toYamlArguments`.
-Use it to have better type-safety when using the wrapper.
+    It lets you create an action binding in a similar manner that is provided by the built-in action bindings in this library, i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside `toYamlArguments`.
+Use it to have better type-safety when using the binding.

 #### Repository based actions